Student data privacy is top of mind for us. Discover five simple steps to develop privacy training for teachers for your K-12 school.

 Decide on the Content

 Everyone should be trained on federal and state legal requirements, district policies and security, including phishing, password requirements and secure transmission of student data.
 Team training should be more granular.
-For example: What specific behaviors are necessary for each team to protect student data privacy?
+For example, what specific behaviors are necessary for each team to protect student data privacy?
 How do those help ensure legal compliance?
 What is the process for ensuring that only compliant technology is used in the classroom?
 What are the rules for sharing data?
 What specific policies and procedures apply to your teachers?
 Why are they important?
 Make your list, and remember that you don’t need to deliver all of the lessons at once.

 Gather the Materials

 Do you have training materials you can leverage or will you need to create them?
 What is available to you from the US Department of Education or neighboring districts to get you started?
 Crowd-source materials, working with other districts and state boards of education that have already developed their training.
-Then consider how people are to behave to comply with your own district policies, and use that as the kernel for your privacy training.
+Then consider how people are to behave to comply with your own district policies and use that as the kernel for your privacy training.

 Choose the Media

 How will you deliver the training?
 Will you do in-person training, develop an online module, provide reading materials or some combination of these approaches?
 It doesn’t have to be expensive to be effective.
 It also doesn’t have to be delivered all at once.
-Consider creating a series of email tips, providing reading materials and other self-paced resources, along with short videos you can record on any smart phone.
+Consider creating a series of email tips, providing reading materials and other self-paced resources, along with short videos you can record on any smartphone.
 Be creative to keep it engaging.
 Challenge teachers and students to create their own data privacy posters or run privacy quizzes with teachers for bragging rights.
 Deliver student data privacy training in different ways and at different times to keep it fresh and top of mind.

 Keep it Positive

 Student data privacy laws can be challenging to digest, and the conversations around privacy and security often focus on everything that could go wrong.
 Deliver a balanced message by emphasizing not what can’t be done, but what can be done with student data, effectively and ethically, to support student success.
-Showcase how collection and use of student data connects to your school mission, and share other steps the institution takes to protect student data privacy.
+Showcase how the collection and use of student data connect to your school mission, and share other steps the institution takes to protect student data privacy.
 Be sure your teachers know why protecting student data privacy is important, why they are critical to the work, and how protecting student data can also help protect their own information.